jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-15. Enter a valid value in each field in the booking form and click the book trip button.
+15. Enter a valid value in each field in the trip booking form and click the book trip button.
 Verify that the form submits, the booking is added to the database and the user is redirected to the booking page.

     - Outcome: Pass